 A telephone call instigated by the client provides the opportunity for Carrie to record some initial details about your dog and the problems you are experiencing.
 Carrie will then explain the emotions behind your dog’s behaviour.

 Initial Consultation at our purpose designed Training and Behaviour Centre - £62.00

-The initial consultation lasts approximately an hour, enabling Carrie to take a detailed clinical history.
-During the consultation, Carrie, will observe and describe your dog’s behaviour, so that you can recognise the emotional motivations of your dog’s body language.
-By understanding your dog’s emotional needs, you will be more equipped to respond and manage your dog’s behaviour effectively.
-Stage one of the behaviour plan will be advised and discussed.
+The consultation lasts approximately 45-minutes, by understanding your dog’s emotional needs, you will be more equipped to respond and manage your dog’s behaviour effectively.
+Comprehensive literature supports a behaviour plan which will be advised and discussed.